kriskowal/uncommonjs/modules/specification.md

 that requirement.
 These are merely requirements that a module must satisfy in order to function in any module system.

+1. A module must be encoded in UTF-8.
 1. A module must only read and write variables in its lexical scope.
 1. A module must only assume that its lexical scope contains the free variables ``require``, ``module``, ``exports``, and ``define``